MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-configure.md

 You can download the Visio Add-in from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=29268).

 >[!NOTE]
 >While the page on the Download Center specifies System Center 2012, the add-in does support System Center 2016 - Operations Manager and version 1801.
-For version 1801, configuring the add-in to point to the HTLM5 web console is not supported and should continue referencing the System Center 2016 - Operations Manager Web console in order to support launching the Health Explorer and Alert view from Visio diagrams.
+For version 1801, configuring the add-in to point to the HTLM5 web console isn't supported and should continue referencing the System Center 2016 - Operations Manager Web console in order to support launching the Health Explorer and Alert view from Visio diagrams.
 >

 The Visio Add-in for System Center Operations Manager has the following prerequisites: